Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Proof of Theorem

 Now we bound the number of arm pulls.
 For any phase $r$, $|\operatorname{Supp}\left(\pi_{r}\right)|$ is always bounded by the cardinality of the active set $\mathcal A _{r-1}$.
 In particular, for the first phase, according to Theorem~\ref{theorem_goptimal}, there exists a G-optimal design $\pi_r$ with $|\operatorname{Supp}\left(\pi_{r}\right)| \leq d(d+1) / 2$.
 Altogether, we have

 Then the number of total arm pulls is bounded as

 where line (\ref{lemma_m_1}) follows from the property of ceiling function and line (\ref{lemma_m_2}) follows from the definition of $m$. \end{proof}

-Lemma~\ref{lemma1} bounds the probability that a certain arm has its estimate of the expected reward larger than that of the best arm in single phase $r$. \begin{lemma} Assume that the best arm is not eliminated prior to phase $r$, i.e., $1\in\mathcal{A}_{r-1}$.
-Then for any arm $i \in \mathcal{A}_{r-1}$,
+Lemma~\ref{lemma1} bounds the probability that a certain arm has its estimate of the expected reward larger than that of the best arm in single phase $r$. \begin{lemma} For a fixed realization of $\mathcal{A}_{r-1}$ satisfying $1\in\mathcal{A}_{r-1}$, for any arm $i \in \mathcal{A}_{r-1}$,

 \end{lemma}

 \begin{proof} Let $\theta_r^*$ denote the corresponding unknown parameter vector for the dimensionality-reduced arm vectors $\{a_r(i):i\in \mathcal A_{r-1}\}$.
 Also we set

 Then we have